Skip to main content

 Triaging API Errors in EKS Environments

-• Sentry for error disovery/tracking
+• Sentry for error discovery/tracking

 • Datadog for logs, error tracking, and metrics